Quuxplusone/RecreationalMath/README.md

     We can apply this logic at each stage of testing, with respect to the $t - i$ remaining tests and the $n - m$ remaining animals.

+- Vice versa, it seems that we don't need to test _more_ than $n-1$ different animals.
+    If we have a solution that takes blood from all $n$ animals, then we can simply drop the last animal from all its tests.
+(TODO: prove this!)

 - Consider all $(n\choose k)$ arrangements of wolves among our sheep.
     If, after some sequence of $i$ tests, we see that our tests so far would have failed to distinguish between $x > 2^{(t - i)}$ different possible arrangements of